 reword 6928fc1 crypto: add feature A fixup 8120c4c add test for feature A reword 51759dc crypto: feature B fixup 7d6f433 test for feature B

 Save the file and close the editor.
-When prompted, enter a new commit message for that commit.
+You'll be asked to enter a new commit message for that commit.
 This is a good moment to fix incorrect commit logs, ensure that they are properly formatted, and add

-Change the original commit message to include additional metadata regarding the change process.
+Modify the original commit message to include additional metadata regarding the change process.
 (The

 git node metadata command can generate the metadata for you.)

-PR-URL:line that references the full GitHub URL of the pull request.
-This makes it easy to trace a commit back to the conversation that led up to that change.
+PR-URL:line that references the full GitHub URL of the original pull request being merged so it's easy to trace a commit back to the conversation that led up to that change.

 Refs:lines referencing a URL for any relevant background.

-Reviewed-By: Name <email>line for each Collaborator who reviewed the change.
+Reviewed-By: Name <email>line for yourself and any other Collaborators who have reviewed the change.

 make -j4 test or

-Confirm that the commit message format is correct using core-validate-commit.
+Validate that the commit message is properly formatted using core-validate-commit.

 $ git rev-list upstream/master...HEAD | xargs core-validate-commit

-Optional: For your own commits, force push the amended commit to the branch you used to open the pull request.
-If your branch name is
+Optional: When landing your own commits, force push the amended commit to the branch you used to open the pull request.
+If your branch is called

 git push --force-with-lease origin master:bugfix.
-Don't close the PR.
-It will close after you push it upstream.
-It will have the purple merged status rather than the red closed status.
+Don't manually close the PR, GitHub will close it automatically later after you push it upstream, and will mark it with the purple merged status rather than the red closed status.
 If you close the PR before GitHub adjusts its status, it will show up as a 0 commit PR and the changed file history will be empty.
 Also if you push upstream before you push to your branch, GitHub will close the issue with red status so the order of operations is important.

 Time to push it: